Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 September 2025 17.29.31 UTC
+- WIB: Selasa, 16 September 2025 18.21.28 UTC
-- WITA: Selasa, 16 September 2025 18.29.31 UTC
+- WITA: Selasa, 16 September 2025 19.21.28 UTC
-- WIT: Selasa, 16 September 2025 19.29.31 UTC
+- WIT: Selasa, 16 September 2025 20.21.28 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: funny
+Kategori: inspirational